 Project Cal-STOPProject Cal-STOP is a violence prevention and mental health training program for students and staff in California schools.

-Project Cal-STOP provides free training to support (1) secondary students to prevent school violence by delivering the Know the Signs programs in partnership with a national nonprofit agency Sandy Hook Promise (SHP); and (2) district and school staff to address student mental health through Youth Mental Health First Aid (YMHFA) trainings.
+Project Cal-STOP provides the following virtual trainings at no cost to support (1) secondary students to prevent school violence by delivering the Know the Signs programs in partnership with a national nonprofit agency Sandy Hook Promise (SHP); and (2) district and school staff to address student mental health through Youth Mental Health First Aid (YMHFA) trainings.

 Sandy Hook Promise’s Know the Signs Programs